 Invited Speakers: Main Conference (Thursday, March 26 — Saturday, March 28, 2026)

-- Saraí Hernández-Torres (Instituto de Matemáticas, UNAM, Mexico City, Mexico)
+- Saraí Hernández-Torres (Instituto de Matemáticas, UNAM)

 - Davar Khoshnevisan (University of Utah) — Founders Lecture

-- Miklós (Miki) Rácz (Northwestern University)
+- Miklós Rácz (Northwestern University)

 - Simon Tavaré (Columbia University)